-How to Draw a Boat / Ship VIDEO & Step-by-Step Pictures
+How to Draw the Grim Reaper VIDEO & Step-by-Step Pictures

-Use the video and step-by-step drawing instructions below to learn how to draw a Boat / Ship.
+Use the video and step-by-step drawing instructions below to learn how to draw a cartoon Grim Reaper holding a scythe.
 Stay tooned for more tutorials!

 Stay tooned for more free drawing lessons by: